On this pagetap to expand

 Custom vendors

 Your vendor isn't in the catalog?
 Go to Vendors → Add custom vendor.
 Paste any Atlassian Statuspage or status.io URL and ServicePulse will poll it automatically.
+Custom vendors work exactly like catalog vendors — same polling, same incident tracking, same alerts.

 Incidents